 1 teaspoon cornstarch

-½ stick butter, softened and cut into small pieces (or ¼ cup canola oil)
+½ stick butter, softened and cut into small pieces (or ¼ cup avocado oil)

 ½ teaspoon salt